mbloch/mapshaper/docs/development/label-tool-design.md

 A right-click on a label offers it.
-The menu's `selection` heading, which sat over "copy as GeoJSON" and "delete label", is now `actions`: those act on a selection, and the section below them is how one is made.
-The items are:
+The menu's `selection` heading, which sat over "copy as GeoJSON" and "delete label", is now `actions`: those act on a selection, and the new `select` section is how one is made. `select` goes first, above the actions, because it is what they would be applied to — "copy as GeoJSON" does not mean anything definite until the selection is the one the user wants.
+Its items are:

 | Item | Selects the labels that share |
 |---|---|